-Anyone suspected of having contact with someone infected or who is confirmed or suspected to have COVID-19 infection themselves, will not be allowed in the office.
-If they wish to have a tele-health appointment with Dr. Amy Mercovich, then that will be offered in place of an office appointment.
+If a patient wishes to have a tele-health appointment with Dr. Amy Mercovich, then that will be offered in place of an office appointment.

 All Travel Cards will be handled by staff and the Doctor only.

-The adjusting table is to be cleaned with bleach spray and paper towels after each patient.
+The adjusting table is to be cleaned with an EPA-approved disinfectant after each patient.
 Special care is given to the hand rests and the head piece.
-All surfaces patients come in contact with including tables, chairs, doorknobs, pens, and bathroom fixtures are wiped down after each patient leaves the office.
+All surfaces patients come in contact with including tables, chairs, countertops, credit card machine, doorknobs, pens, and bathroom fixtures are wiped down with disinfectant after each patient leaves the office.

 If a Patient Tests Positive for COVID:

 We will inform all patients seen on the same day of this finding.
-If a patient has tested positive, they must first be clear of fever for a minimum of 3 days with no Tylenol or fever reducers and have maintained isolation for 7 days showing improvement in respiratory symptoms.
-After 14 days from onset of symptoms, we will consent to schedule as long a patient is wearing a mask.
+If a patient has tested positive, he/she must first be clear of fever for a minimum of 3 days with no fever reducers and have maintained isolation for 7 days showing improvement in respiratory symptoms.
+After 14 days from onset of symptoms, we will consent to schedule the patient for an office visit.

 Sources for writing of this policy and procedures manual:

 “Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes”

 “List N: Disinfectants for Use Against SARS-CoV-2.
 All products on this list meet EPA’s criteria for use against SARS-CoV-2, the virus that causes COVID-19.”